ProjectDInitial/Double/README.md

 # Double
-A HTTP remote event service, client can listen/trigger the specified event on the service by HTTP protocol. make HTTP server push easier.
+A HTTP remote event service, client can listen or trigger the specified event on the service by HTTP protocol. make HTTP server push easier.

-**NOTES: Double is written in GNU C, just support for UNIX**
+**NOTES: Double depend POISX**

 ## 1. BUILDING AND INSTALLATION